 Some support staff also accompany individual children to community Kindergartens/Early Childhood Education Centre’s as Education Support Workers (ESWs).
 This both extends and implements the Conductive Education goals in other educational environments, whilst enabling the children to develop socially with their peers.

-This service was set up to provide support and advocacy to families of children up to 16 years of age who have a disability.
-It is a registered Charitable Trust.
+This service was set up to provide support, counselling and advocacy to families of children up to 16 years of age who have a disability.
+Previously registered Charitable Trust, it has been incorporated under the Conductive Education Waikato Trust services.
 This is a free service and anyone can refer.
-C.A.R.E Services Trust has an office adjacent to Conductive Education Early Intervention Centre.
+C.A.R.E Services has an office adjacent to Conductive Education Early Intervention Centre.